Alexqwesa/ais3uson_app/lib/source/data_models/README.md

     - [WorkerProfile]s with different:
         - [ClientProfile]s with different:
             - [ClientService]s with different:
-                - [ClientServiceAt]s with different:
+                - [atData] provider witch is set by overridden, s with different:
                     - [ServiceOfJournal]s,
                     - [ProofList]s.

 Note: [ProofList] is intentionally not depend on [ServiceOfJournal] to allow:

 - make one proof for several [ServiceOfJournal],
 - to leave proof even in case of deleting of [ServiceOfJournal].